 If you don’t have a blender or a food processor, simply add all the ingredients to a jar with a twist off lid or even a bowl and just shake or whisk until everything’s well-mixed.

 Whether you use our dressing or another type, it’s best not to “dress” the base salad blend until you’re ready to eat.
-Dressing can cause the veggies and fruits to get soggy and, if you’re planning for leftovers, you won’t be as happy with your creation the next day.
+Dressing can cause the veggies and fruits to get soggy.
+If you’re planning for leftovers, you won’t be as happy with your creation the next day.
 When it’s time to eat, add the bacon and cheese (if using) to the base blend and then add the dressing to taste.
 Stir the mixture together and top it all off with sprinkles of chia seeds.

 All put together, the actual blend is huge, large enough for eight generous servings.
 Our founder, Nina, usually eats hers with added protein (see “finishing touches” below) over the course of a few days, as she generally eats one large meal a day.

 It’s all about building a bowl that works best for YOU.